College of Liberal Arts: Dean's Message

-Thank you for your interest in the College of Humanities and Social Sciences (CHSS) at Hawai‘i Pacific University.
+Thank you for your interest in the College of Liberal Arts (CLA) at Hawai‘i Pacific University.
 In many ways, our College is as diverse as Hawai‘i itself, bringing together talented performing artists, gifted writers, visionary thinkers, and dedicated professionals.
 But what unites us is our shared commitment to the liberal arts and to providing our students with the intellectual tools they need to become leaders in a global community.

 We live in an exciting time of change and innovation, in which formerly impregnable boundaries are breaking down on almost a daily basis.
 The people who will thrive in such an era will share a number of traits.
 They will have well-honed critical thinking skills.
 They will communicate effectively and across multiple media.
 And they will move seamlessly between multiple languages and cultures.